Frequently Asked Questions

 Fees, Policy, Retainers, Payments, Refunds

-I require a non refundable retainer of 50% applied to the last half of your package, this is due upon receipt of this contract to hold your place in my calendar.
-The remaining 50% of my fee is due before we commence our first shift together.
+For Postpartum support I require a non refundable retainer of 50% applied to the last half of your package, this is due upon receipt of this contract to hold your place in my calendar.
+The remainder is due by our final prenatal or 37 weeks unless other arrangements are made.
 I work a 4 hour minimum per shift, unless otherwise negotiated and generally require at least 24 hours notice prior to beginning services.
 All hours expire 3 months after the contract date.

 What exactly do you do during a shift?